chaconnewu/awesome-augmented/awesomes/awesome-competitive-programming.md

 - [Introduction to Probability](http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/book.html), by Charles M. Grinstead, J. Laurie Snell
 This is a well-written introductory probabilities book.
 It's free for [download (pdf)](http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/amsbook.mac.pdf) (released under GNU Free Documentation License).
 - [How to Solve It: A New Aspect of Mathematical Method](http://www.amazon.com/How-Solve-It-Mathematical-Princeton/dp/069111966X), by G. Polya
 An old-time classic.
-Overall, the author provides a systematic way to creatively solve problems.
+In this book, the author provides a systematic way to solve problems creatively.

 ### Sites to Practice
 Good online judges / contest platforms to practice.